-In contrast, the models developed by Cusack et al., 2021 (Fig. 5F-I) categorized redundancy into different definitions, covering a plethora of features with distinct transformations.
-Consequently, we opted to incorporate all CS metrics to model redundancy for each definition, resulting in four different sets: RD4 (extreme redundancy, where single-mutants have no abnormal phenotype, and the double-mutant is lethal; without CS information), RD4C (with CS information), RD9 (inclusive redundancy, general definition that also included RD4 gene pairs; without CS information) and RD9C (with CS information).
+In contrast, the models developed by Cusack et al. (2021) (Fig. 5F–I) categorised redundancy into different definitions, covering a plethora of features with distinct transformations.
+Consequently, we opted to incorporate all CS metrics to model redundancy for each definition, resulting in four different sets: RD4 (extreme redundancy, where single mutants have no abnormal phenotype, and the double mutant is lethal; without CS information), RD4C (with CS information), RD9 (inclusive redundancy, general definition that also included RD4 gene pairs; without CS information) and RD9C (with CS information).
 Analysis of models without CS information (RD4 and RD9) revealed that the number of variables and the relative importance of the six feature categories largely corroborated the discoveries in the reference (Fig. 5F).
 In summary, the ranking from best to worst, based on median importance ranks in those categories for RD4/RD9-based models (without CS information), was functional annotation (37/16) > network properties (57.5/64.5) > evolutionary properties (76/110) > gene expression (104/105) > protein properties (145/88) > epigenetic modifications (121/127), with gene expression being the category with the highest number of variables in both cases.
-These findings validated the reproducibility of the models and ensured a rigorous interpretation of subsequent results.
-Considering RD4C/RD9C-based models (with CS information), the chromatin state feature category was sixth/second in importance rankings and emerged as the first in terms of number of variables for both cases.
-This potentially suggested that CS information would be more valuable when prediciting general (RD9 definition gene pairs) rather than extreme redundancy (RD4 definition gene pairs).
-This notion was further verified when comparing SVM models (see Methods) with different sets using AUC-ROC and AU-PRC values (Fig. 5G-H).
+These findings validated the reproducibility of the models and ensured rigorous interpretation of subsequent results.
+Considering RD4C/RD9C-based models (with CS information), the CS feature category was sixth/second in importance rankings and emerged as the first in terms of the number of variables for both cases.
+This suggests that CS information is more valuable when predicting general (RD9 definition gene pairs) than extreme redundancy (RD4 definition gene pairs).
+This notion was further verified when comparing SVM models (see Methods) with different sets using AUC-ROC and AU-PRC values (Fig. 5G,H).
 While CS data notably improved predictions for general redundancy (RD9C vs RD9, AUC-ROC = 0.665 vs 0.634, AU-PRC = 0.651 vs 0.603), it also reduced the values for the extreme definition (RD4C vs RD4, AUC-ROC = 0.807 vs 0.842, AU-PRC = 0.795 vs 0.825).
-Finally, we observed that the intersection with the highest number of features was common to all sets suggesting that the core predicting power remained constant for all the models and, thereby ensuring accurate comparisons between all mentioned models (Fig. 5I).
+Finally, we observed that the intersection with the highest number of features was common to all sets, suggesting that the core predicting power remained constant for all models, thereby ensuring accurate comparisons between all mentioned models (Fig. 5I).

-Collectively, we revealed that CS information could give clues into duplicates general functional divergence corroborated by the replication of two independent previously published models.
+Collectively, we revealed that CS information could give clues into duplicates’ general functional divergence, corroborated by the replication of two independent previously published models.

-Defining functional genomics conservation score and the database
+Defining functional genomics conservation scores and the database

-Evolutionary functional-(epi)genomics is an emerging field of study with a growing body of literature reporting massive generation of functional genomics data, yet the determinants underlying these processes are still not well understood for a lack of a holistic point of view.
-To fill this gap, we adopted an integrative approach and expanded the resource generated with functional genomics conservation scores computed by LECIF algorithm (Kwon and Ernst, 2021).
-LECIF was applied integrating epigenomic, chromatin states, whole genome alignments and transcriptomic information for all pairwise comparisons.
-By querying LECIF-scores, we sought to identify genomic regions with high degree of functional tracks convergence and, therefore, similar phenotypic properties (Fig. 6A).
+Evolutionary functional (epi)genomics is an emerging field of study with a growing body of literature reporting the massive generation of functional genomics data; however, the determinants underlying these processes are still not well understood due to a lack of a holistic point of view.
+To fill this gap, we adopted an integrative approach and expanded the resource generated with functional genomics conservation scores computed by the LECIF algorithm (Kwon and Ernst, 2021).
+LECIF was applied to integrate epigenomic, CSs, whole genome alignments and transcriptomic information for all pairwise comparisons.
+By querying the LECIF scores, we sought to identify genomic regions with a high degree of functional track convergence and, therefore, similar phenotypic properties (Fig. 6A).